Winds of change in the air as Andy Farrell assembles Ireland squad

 Backs (16)

-Outside backs: Andrew Conway (Munster) 21 caps; Shane Daly (Munster) uncapped; Hugo Keenan (Leinster) uncapped; Jordan Larmour (Leinster) 24 caps; Jacob Stockdale (Ulster) 28 caps.
+Outside backs: Andrew Conway (Munster/Garryowen) 21 caps; Shane Daly (Munster/Cork Con) uncapped; Hugo Keenan (Leinster/UCD) uncapped; Jordan Larmour (Leinster/St Mary’s College) 24 caps; Jacob Stockdale (Ulster/Lurgan) 28 caps.

-Centres: Bundee Aki (Connacht) 26 caps; Chris Farrell (Munster) 9 caps; Robbie Henshaw (Leinster) 43 caps; Stuart McCloskey (Ulster) 3 caps; Garry Ringrose (Leinster) 29 caps;
+Centres: Bundee Aki (Connacht/Galwegians) 26 caps; Chris Farrell (Munster/Young Munster) 9 caps; Robbie Henshaw (Leinster/Buccaneers) 43 caps; Stuart McCloskey (Ulster/Bangor) 3 caps; Garry Ringrose (Leinster/UCD) 29 caps;

-Outhalves: Ross Byrne (Leinster) 6 caps; Jack Carty (Connacht) 10 caps; Jonathan Sexton (Leinster) 91 caps Captain.
+Out-halves: Ross Byrne (Leinster/UCD) 6 caps; Jack Carty (Connacht/Buccaneers) 10 caps; Jonathan Sexton (Leinster/St Mary’s College) 91 caps CAPTAIN.

-Scrumhalves: Jamison Gibson-Park (Leinster) uncapped; Kieran Marmion (Connacht) 27 caps; Conor Murray (Munster) 81 caps.
+Scrum-halves: Jamison Gibson-Park (Leinster) uncapped; Kieran Marmion (Connacht/Corinthians) 27 caps; Conor Murray (Munster/Garryowen) 81 caps.

 Forwards (19)

-Props: Finlay Bealham (Connacht) 9 caps; Ed Byrne (Leinster) uncapped; Cian Healy (Leinster) 98 caps; Andrew Porter (Leinster) 26 caps; John Ryan (Munster) 21 caps.
+Props: Finlay Bealham (Connacht/Corinthians) 9 caps; Ed Byrne (Leinster/UCD) uncapped; Cian Healy (Leinster/Clontarf) 98 caps; Andrew Porter (Leinster/UCD) 26 caps; John Ryan (Munster/Cork Constitution) 21 caps.

-Locks: Ryan Baird (Leinster) uncapped; Tadhg Beirne (Munster) 13 caps; Iain Henderson (Ulster) 55 caps; Quinn Roux (Connacht) 12 caps; James Ryan (Leinster) 26 caps.
+Locks: Ryan Baird (Leinster/Dublin University) uncapped; Tadhg Beirne (Munster/Lansdowne) 13 caps; Iain Henderson (Ulster/Academy) 55 caps; Quinn Roux (Connacht/Galwegians) 12 caps; James Ryan (Leinster/UCD) 26 caps.

-Back-row: Will Connors (Leinster) uncapped; Jack Conan (Leinster) 17 caps; Caelan Doris (Leinster) 2 caps; Peter O’Mahony (Munster) 67 caps; CJ Stander (Munster) 41 caps; Josh van der Flier (Leinster) 26 caps.
+Back-row: Will Connors (Leinster/UCD) uncapped; Jack Conan (Leinster/Old Belvedere) 17 caps; Caelan Doris (Leinster/UCD) 2 caps; Peter O’Mahony (Munster/Cork Constitution) 67 caps; CJ Stander (Munster/Shannon) 41 caps; Josh van der Flier (Leinster/UCD) 26 caps.